 Criminal Defense Attorney Soyars & Morgan Law, P.C. can help you defend your DWI case with personal expertise and knowledge of San Antonio and surrounding areas’ law process.
 Being arrested for a DWI can be extremely stressful.
 It can affect your reputation, your career and even the custody of your children.
-Texas is serious about prosecuting DWIs and there are numerous direct and collateral consequences if you are convicted of a DWI, which include mandatory jail time, surcharges, ignition interlocks, and driver license suspensions.
-The good news is DWIs can be BEAT!
-They can be beat on the FACTS, the LAW or the ODDS!
-By making the consequences of a DWI conviction so severe, the Texas Legislature has given many citizens no other choice but to set their case for trial and the majority of cases sitting on the jury trial docket in County Courts are DWIs.
+Texas is serious about prosecuting DWIs and there are numerous direct and collateral consequences if you are convicted of a DWI, which includes mandatory jail time, surcharges, ignition interlocks, and driver license suspensions.
+The Texas Legislature has given many citizens no other choice but to set their case for trial and the majority of cases sitting on the jury trial docket in County Courts are DWIs.
 Texas does not have the resources to prosecute so many cases, which means that if you are persistent and patient, you could take advantage of Texas’ DWI case overload.
 So be smart about your situation and make sure you act quickly—the Best DWI Defense can be developed by taking advantage of the Administrative License Revocation Hearing (ALR).

 Administrative License Revocation Hearing—15 Day Deadline!